tytydraco/yessleep/out/The_Thornfield_Mine_operated_for_44_years_without_extracting_a_single_ore_I_know_why.md

 “Hey, take a breath Amanda, look at me.”
 I reached for her but she pushed my arm away.
 “What the -” I stumbled back.
 I let Lisa take her by the arm and calm her down.
 I wasn’t the best at pep talks.

-“Amanda’s losing it Tommy” I shouted ahead as I walked back to the mine cars but as I turned the corner, he wasn’t anywhere to be found.
+“Amanda’s losing it Tommy” I shouted ahead  but as I turned the corner back to the mine cars, he wasn’t anywhere to be found.
 I called his name, but only heard my own echo's reply.
 The idiot had gone ahead without waiting.
 Luckily Amanda had made her way back, and we continued forward.

 “Tommy!”
 We each took turns calling out to Tommy but there was no response.
 All we heard were our own echoes.
 But there was something off.
 They came back too fast, and sometimes in someone else's voice.